newuzbdeveloper/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 # Problem 2

+A **pendulum** is a weight suspended from a fixed point that swings back and forth under the influence of gravity.
+It is commonly used in clocks, physics experiments, and engineering applications.

+## Types of Pendulums

+1. **Simple Pendulum**: A mass (bob) attached to a string or rod with negligible mass.
+2. **Compound Pendulum**: A rigid body swinging about a fixed point.
+3. **Foucault Pendulum**: Demonstrates Earth's rotation.
+4. **Forced & Damped Pendulum**: Includes external forces and resistance.

 ### Forced Damped Pendulum: Small-Angle Approximation

 The **forced damped pendulum** is governed by the following second-order differential equation: